 The written knowledge exam consists of 100 questions.
 It lasts for 3 hours, and a minimum score of 70% is required to pass.

 Topics that you will be tested on include but are not limited to commercial and aeronautical decision making, cross-country procedures, flight maneuvers, emergency procedures, and advanced aerodynamics.
+You’ll definitely want to enroll in a top online ground school to learn everything you need to know.

 Before you are able to take the practical test (i.e. commercial checkride), you must log 3 hours in a single-engine airplane with an authorized instructor.
 This must be done within the preceding 2 calendar months before you want to take the test.